 Our 1956 printing of the unabridged second edition of Webster’s New International Dictionary of the English Language (sometimes called Web II) has the traditional definitions.

-But six decades later, “eponym” and ”eponymous” work both ways.
-Newer dictionaries say they can refer not only to the namer but also to the named.
+But six decades later, “eponym” and ”eponymous” work both ways; they can refer not only to the namer but also to the named.

 When we wrote about “eponymous” on our blog a couple of years ago, we took the traditional view and noted that it was becoming overused (it still is!).

-When words are overused, they’re often used loosely.
-And when that happens, their meanings become looser and lexicographers change the definitions we see in dictionaries.
+When words are overused, they’re often used more loosely.
+And when that happens, their meanings become wider and lexicographers change the definitions we see in dictionaries.